awesome404/AsyncAwait/README.md

 // Do other tasks here
 print("Waiting...")

 let result = Await(task) // Wait for the task to finish.
-Result will be Int? print(result) // Optional(404)
+Result will be Int print(result) // Optional(404)
 ```